alex65536/sofcheck/DESIGN.md

 - `util` implements helper utilities.
 It must not depend on any other module
 - `core` is a fast implementation of basic chess rules
+- `engine_base` contains APIs for communication between the engine and the GUI.
+The implementation of these APIs is located in other modules
 - more modules coming soon...

 # Main design principles